pcaversaccio/snekmate/README.md

 ## 📄 Licence

-This software is released under the [GNU Affero General Public License v3.0 only (AGPL-3.0-only)](./LICENSE) by default.
+This software is released under the [GNU Affero General Public License v3.0 only (AGPL-3.0-only)](./LICENSE) **by default**.

 We believe in fostering a collaborative and open ecosystem.
 The [AGPL-3.0-only](./LICENSE) licence keeps the code free, the knowledge shared, and the doors open.
 It stands as a quiet rebellion against control, a promise that what is built in the open will remain in the open, owned by no one and available to all.

 ### ⚖️ Dual-Licensing Option

-We understand that [AGPL](./LICENSE)-licensed software may not be suitable for all use cases, particularly in cases involving:
+We understand that [AGPL-3.0-only](./LICENSE)-licensed software may not be suitable for all use cases, particularly in cases involving:

 - Proprietary or closed-source projects,
-- Licence incompatibilities,
+- Licence incompatibilities, or
 - Commercial applications with conflicting requirements.

 For such scenarios, we offer an alternative licence under the [MIT License](https://opensource.org/license/mit), granted at our sole discretion.